samsonmn/CS370-Term-Project/README.md

 ## Description
 We build this project to make an easily accessible database.
 Our purpose was to have an easy to access gradebook.
-We coded our project in Java.
+We coded our project in Java and used port 5525.

 ## Usage
 To build our project please follow these commands: